 - If the grievance concerns a speaker, the content presented by the speaker, or the style of presentation, the individual filing the grievance will be asked to put his/her comments in written format, and ABAC will then pass on the comments to the speaker, assuring the confidentiality of the grieved individual.

-- If the grievance concerns a workshop offering, its content, level of presentation, or the facilities in which the workshop was offered, the managing director will mediate and will be the final arbitrator.
-If the participant requests action, the convention chair may:
+- If the grievance concerns a workshop offering, its content, level of presentation, or the facilities in which the workshop was offered, the owner will mediate and will be the final arbitrator.
+If the participant requests action, the owner may:

 - attempt to move the participant to another workshop, or